michils/mimic-recording-studio/README.md

-# THis michils MRS-Klone from November 2025
+# This  is michils MRS-Klone from November 2025
 # Mimic Recording Studio

 ![demo](./img/demo.gif)